 IWO form (with Texas options prefilled) – This is the required form.
 To make it easier to use some options are prefilled for use by Texas Self-Represented Litigants ONLY.

-Basic Instructions: Read the Simplified IWO Instructions and Sample IWO.
-Fill out the required IWO form.
-If possible, hire an attorney to review your completed form.
-Take the completed IWO form to the Judge who signed, or will sign, your child support order or spousal support/spousal maintenance order.
+What do I do with the IWO form?
+Fill out the required IWO form online.
+Print the IWO form.
+If possible, hire an attorney to review your completed IWO form.
+Take the completed IWO form to the Judge who signed, or will sign, your order for child support, cash medical support or spousal support/spousal maintenance.
 Ask the Judge to sign your IWO.
 File your IWO in the District Clerk’s Office.
 Ask the clerk to send your IWO to the employer of the person ordered to pay support.

-Note: If the employee/obligor changes jobs, you must have the IWO sent the new employer.
-If the support amount ordered withheld changes, you must have an amended IWO sent to the employer.
+What if the support amount changes?
+If the support amount ordered withheld changes, you must have an Amended IWO sent to the employer.

 Click on the TexasLawHelp.org chat feature if you need help finding additional information.

 IMPORTANT: This basic information is not a substitute for the help and advice of an attorney.
 It’s always best to talk with an attorney about how best to proceed in your particular case.
 There are attorneys who will help you help yourself.
 This means that you can hire the attorney just to give you advice, draft documents, review your forms, or help you prepare for a hearing.
 This is called Limited Scope Representation.
 You may then be able to complete other parts of your case yourself.
 For help finding an attorney, contact your local lawyer referral service or the Lawyer Referral Information Service at www.TexasBar.com or 1(800) 252-9690.
 You may also be able to find help through Legal Aid.
 To find the Legal Aid office nearest you, go to www.TexasLawHelp.org and click on “Find Legal Assistance.”